Camp Casey, Crawford, Texas: Parents of other troops killed in Iraq

 On August 17, 2005, Jane and Jim Bright, parents of slain Army Sgt.
 Evan Ashcroft, attended a vigil in support of Sheehan, saying "their son's memory would not be lost in the anti-war movement."
 They also said their son, like Sheehan's son, "was a hero who died for what he believed in."
-Jim Bright went on to say "People are looking inside themselves and saying, is this war worth it?".
+Jim Bright also said, "People are looking inside themselves and saying, is this war worth it?".

 Celeste Zappala, mother of slain Sgt.
 Sherwood Baker, the first Pennsylvania National Guardsman to die in Iraq, arrived at Camp Casey on August 9 and met with Sheehan.
 Zappala would become a co-founder of Gold Star Families for Peace, acting as a voice for many of their campaigns and pledging to continue the protest at Camp Casey after Sheehan chose to leave.

 Minnesota State Senator Becky Lourey, a vocal critic of the Iraq War and mother of fallen Army helicopter pilot Matthew Lourey, traveled to Crawford to protest Bush's refusal to meet with Sheehan.
 "There is an isolation here of President Bush from the people," said Lourey. "(and)it seems to me as I am looking around that it is wrong, that a person who makes life and death decisions is insulated from the people who suffer the consequences of those decisions".
 She also traveled to Crawford to grieve and support her fellow military parent, stating that she wanted to "put her arms around" Sheehan and offer her support.

 Lynn Bradach, mother of Marine Cpl.
 Travis Bradach-Nall, who died from a land mine explosion in Iraq during the summer of 2004, travelled from Portland, Oregon to Crawford to join Sheehan in her vigil. "'I don't want to be a center of anything,' said Bradach.
 'But when you strongly believe something, at some point you have to stand up for it."

 Karen Meredith, whose son, Army Lt.
 Ken Ballard, was killed in Iraq in May 2004, defended Sheehan, saying, "Some people are trying to paint her as one crazy woman against the war, and she's not.
 A lot of people feel like her and want to know what the noble cause is."